Man Watching online class with kid in background

 Term Availability: Summer

-This course helps the student develop ethics from a distinctively biblical worldview.
-With a foundation in biblical critical thinking, the student will learn to defend the concept of absolute truth revealed in the laws and principles of God’s Word.
-These truths will be applied to topics pertinent to contemporary society.
+Students develop a distinctively biblical perspective of ethics.
+With a foundation in biblical critical thinking, students will learn to apply the absolute truths revealed in the laws and principles of God’s Word to a variety of topics pertinent to contemporary society.
+This course may be taken as a social science elective.

 Term Availability: Summer